What is a Pareto Chart?

 Because Pareto charts display the relative magnitude of different categories sorted by significance, you can use them for various purposes beyond quality control.
 These include finding the most common reasons employees leave a company, causes for flight delays, products with the top revenue, and business processes associated with the most losses.
 In all these cases, the goal is to separate the vital few from the trivial many.

 Use a Pareto chart when you can place your causes into categories and can count how often each type occurs.
 The largest categories are on the left side of the chart, and they become smaller as you move right.
 The cumulative line indicates the total percentage as you add each type.
+Reading a Pareto involves assessing the cumulative line to help you identify the most common problems.
 When a few causes account for most of the outcomes, the cumulative line rises quickly and then levels out.

 Related post: Bar Charts